 What Is a Diverse Supplier?

-Diversity certification is an important milestone in the life of a supplier because it authenticates that the business is owned, managed, and controlled by a qualifying diverse group.
+Diverse certification is an important milestone in the life of a supplier because it authenticates that the business is owned, managed, and controlled by a qualifying diverse group.
 Certification also opens the door for opportunities to contract with the federal government, which has a mandate to increase the number of diverse suppliers within an organization’s supply chain.

-Why Is Supplier Diversity Important?
+Why Is Supplier Diversity Valuable?

 - Provides multiple channels from which to procure goods and services

 - Drives competition (on price and service levels) between the company’s existing and potential vendors

 - Allows a company to take advantage of new opportunities for business expansion with the emergence of new consumer needs based upon shifting demographic realities